guilhermegarcia/phonokit/consonants.typ

   // If there's an error, display it and return if error-msg != none {
     return error-msg
   }

+  // Determine which affricates to plot (if affricates: true) let affricates-to-plot = "" if affricates {
+    // Check if we used a language name if consonant-string in language-affricates {
+      affricates-to-plot = language-affricates.at(consonant-string)
+    } else if lang != none and lang in language-affricates {
+      affricates-to-plot = language-affricates.at(lang)
+    } else {
+      // For custom input, extract affricates from the converted string affricates-to-plot = consonants-to-plot
+    }
+  }

+  // Determine which aspirated consonants to plot (if aspirated: true) let aspirated-plosives-to-plot = "" let aspirated-affricates-to-plot = "" if aspirated {
+    // Aspirated plosives
+    if consonant-string in language-aspirated-plosives {
+      aspirated-plosives-to-plot = language-aspirated-plosives.at(consonant-string)
+    } else if lang != none and lang in language-aspirated-plosives {
+      aspirated-plosives-to-plot = language-aspirated-plosives.at(lang)
+    } else {
+      aspirated-plosives-to-plot = consonants-to-plot
+    }

+    // Aspirated affricates (only if affricates is also true) if affricates {
+      if consonant-string in language-aspirated-affricates {
+        aspirated-affricates-to-plot = language-aspirated-affricates.at(consonant-string)
+      } else if lang != none and lang in language-aspirated-affricates {
+        aspirated-affricates-to-plot = language-aspirated-affricates.at(lang)
+      } else {
+        aspirated-affricates-to-plot = consonants-to-plot
+      }
+    }
+  }

+  // Build manners array with optional rows let display-manners = manners if aspirated {
+    // Insert "Plosive (aspirated)" after "Plosive" (index 0) display-manners = manners.slice(0, 1) + ("Plosive (aspirated)",) + manners.slice(1)
+  }
+  if affricates {
+    // Insert "Affricate" after "Fricative"
+    // Index is 4 if no aspirated row, 5 if aspirated row was added let affricate-insert-index = if aspirated { 6 } else { 5 }
+    display-manners = display-manners.slice(0, affricate-insert-index) + ("Affricate",) + display-manners.slice(affricate-insert-index)

+    // If both affricates and aspirated, add "Affricate (aspirated)" too if aspirated {
+      display-manners = display-manners.slice(0, affricate-insert-index + 1) + ("Affricate (aspirated)",) + display-manners.slice(affricate-insert-index + 1)
+    }
+  }

   // Calculate scaled dimensions